GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - Go to the **Firebase Console** and create a new Firebase Web App in the *existing* project.
 - Edit the **set_env_vars.sh** to replace *project_id*, and *firebase config* values.

-  - Hint: During app setup, you will find these values in a code block during the `Add Firebase SDK` step
+  > **Hint**: During app setup, you will find these values in a code block during the `Add Firebase SDK` step

-  - Hint: If you have already continued to the console, these values can be found by clicking the settings cog next to `Project Overview` in the left-hand nav.
+  > **Hint**: If you have already continued to the console, these values can be found by clicking the settings cog next to `Project Overview` in the left-hand nav.

 ### Local Environment Setup

 - Start the application services that run locally in a set of docker containers.
 This can take a few minutes as we are building many docker images for all the application containers (frontend, webserver, Genkit flows).

-    NOTE: This script will need to be run by each person if sharing with a group.
+    > **Note**: This script will need to be run by each person if sharing with a group.

     ```sh
-    source set_env_vars.sh

     chmod +x start_app.sh

     # This step takes several minutes to spin up all services